Fleet documentation

 The Fleet binary

-The Fleet application contains two single static binaries which provide web based administration, REST API, and CLI interface to Fleet.
+The Fleet application contains two single static binaries which provide web based administration, a REST API, and a CLI interface.

 The fleet binary contains: